langchain-ai/langgraph/docs/docs/concepts/memory.md

 Meta-prompting uses an LLM to generate or refine its own prompts or instructions.
 This approach allows the system to dynamically update and improve its own behavior, potentially leading to better performance on various tasks.
 This is particularly useful for tasks where the instructions are challenging to specify a priori.

-As an example, we created this [tweet generator](https://www.youtube.com/watch?v=Vn8A3BxfplE) that used meta-prompting to iteratively improve the tweet generation prompt.
-In this case, we used a LangSmith dataset to house several summarization test cases, captured human feedback on these test cases using the LangSmith Annotation Queue, and used the feedback to refine the summarization prompt directly.
+Meta-prompting can use past information to update the prompt.
+As an example, this [Tweet generator](https://www.youtube.com/watch?v=Vn8A3BxfplE) uses meta-prompting to iteratively improve the summarization prompt used to generate high quality paper summaries for Twitter.
+In this case, we used a LangSmith dataset to house several papers that we wanted to summarize, generated summaries using a naive summarization prompt, manually reviewed the summaries, captured feedback from human review using the LangSmith Annotation Queue, and passed this feedback to a chat model to re-generate the summarization prompt.
 The process was repeated in a loop until the summaries met our criteria in human review.

+## Retrieving relevant information from long-term storage

+A central challenge that spans many different memory use-case can be summarized simply: how can we retrieve *relevant information* from a long-term storage system and pass it to a chat model?
+As an example, assume we have a system that stores a large number of specific details about a user, but the user asks a specific question related to restaurant recommendations.
+It would be costly to trivially extract *all* personal user information and pass it to a chat model.
+Instead, we want to extract only the information that is most relevant to the user's current chat interaction (e,g,. food preferences, location, etc.) and pass it to the chat model.

+There is a large body of work on retrieval that aims to address this challenge.
+See our tutorials focused on [RAG, or Retrieval Augmented Generation](https://python.langchain.com/v0.1/docs/how_to/rag/), our conceptual docs on [retrieval](https://python.langchain.com/docs/concepts/#retrieval), and our [open source repository](https://github.com/langchain-ai/rag-from-scratch) along with [videos](https://www.youtube.com/playlist?list=PLfaIDFEXuae2LXbO1_PKyVJiQ23ZztA0x) on this topic.